General Terms and Conditions (GTC)

 2 Entry into force and term of the contract, cancellation, termination

 2.1 The contract for the supply of AdUnit services enters into force when the supplier confirms the invitation to tender from the customer by e-mail or when the customer confirms the tender from the supplier by e-mail (hereinafter also: award of contract or booking).
 The contract for the performance of the AdUnit service is concluded for the fixed-term agreed or until the exhaustion of the agreed budget from date of distribution.
+To exhaust the budget, the duration may be exceeded by a maximum of 72 hours, should there be no compelling reasons (time-limited offer) to the contrary.
 The supplier may terminate the contract without giving notice at any time for good cause, such as, for example in the case of breach of Point 5.

 2.2 A rebooking or cancellation of the booking is possible prior to the date of distribution against compensation in full to the supplier and to any third parties for services al-ready performed.
 A rebooking must be made at least five working days prior to the first distribution date.

 2.3 When bundling several orders into one collective order, AdUnit grants the same conditions as for a large order.
 If the entire budget is not used up at the end of the term of the collective order, the discount granted for the collective order expires.
 The resulting difference will be charged to the client.

 3.1 The supplier offers the customer the option of regulating its advertising in accordance with the extent of its booking on various channels with-in a campaign.
 For this purpose the supplier publishes on behalf of the customer advertising contents supplied, e.g. texts, images, logos and other contents (advertising contents) on third-party platforms and, depending on the AdUnit service, on search engines (third-party platforms and search engines are referred to hereinafter as Publisher).